 Losses and special payments are items that the Welsh Government would not have contemplated when it agreed funds for NHS Wales or passed legislation.
 By their nature they are items that ideally should not arise.
 They are therefore subject to special control procedures compared with the generality of payments, and special notation in the accounts to draw them to the attention of the Welsh Government.

-The Director of Finance is responsible for ensuring procedural instructions on the recording of and accounting for losses and special payments are in place; and that all losses or special payments cases are properly managed in accordance with the guidance set out in the Welsh Government’s Manual for Accounts.
+The Director of Finance and Value is responsible for ensuring procedural instructions on the recording of and accounting for losses and special payments are in place; and that all losses or special payments cases are properly managed in accordance with the guidance set out in the Welsh Government’s Manual for Accounts.

-Any officer discovering or suspecting a loss of any kind must either immediately inform their head of department, who must immediately inform the Chief Commissioner and/or the Director of Finance or inform an officer charged with responsibility for responding to concerns involving loss.
-This officer will then appropriately inform the Director of Finance and/or the Chief Commissioner.
+Any officer discovering or suspecting a loss of any kind must either immediately inform their head of department, who must immediately inform the Chief Commissioner and/or the Director of Finance and Value or inform an officer charged with responsibility for responding to concerns involving loss.
+This officer will then appropriately inform the Director of Finance and Value and/or the Chief Commissioner.

-Where a criminal offence is suspected, the Director of Finance must liaise with the Executive Director of Finance of the host and the host LHB’s Counter Fraud Service to determine the next immediate action including when to inform the police if theft or arson is involved.
-In cases of fraud and corruption or of anomalies which may indicate fraud or corruption, the Director of Finance must inform the host LHBs Local Counter Fraud Specialist (LCFS) and the Counter Fraud Service (CFS) Wales Team in accordance with Directions issued by the Welsh Ministers on fraud and corruption.
+Where a criminal offence is suspected, the Director of Finance and Value must liaise with the Executive Director of Finance of the Host and the Host Body’s Counter Fraud Service to determine the next immediate action including when to inform the police if theft or arson is involved.
+In cases of fraud and corruption or of anomalies which may indicate fraud or corruption, the Director of Finance and Value must inform the Host Body’s Local Counter Fraud Specialist (LCFS) and the Counter Fraud Service (CFS) Wales Team in accordance with Directions issued by the Welsh Ministers on fraud and corruption.

-The Director of Finance or the host LCFS must notify the Audit and Risk Committee dealing with JCC matters, the Auditor General for Wales’ representative and the fraud liaison officer within the Welsh Government’s Health and Social Services Group Finance Directorate of all frauds.
+The Director of Finance and Value or the Host Body’s LCFS must notify the Audit and Risk Committee dealing with JCC matters, the Auditor General for Wales’ representative and the fraud liaison officer within the Welsh Government’s Health and Social Services Group Finance Directorate of all frauds.

-For losses apparently caused by theft, arson, neglect of duty or gross carelessness, except if trivial, the Director of Finance must notify:
+For losses apparently caused by theft, arson, neglect of duty or gross carelessness, except if trivial, the Director of Finance and Value must notify:

 The Audit and Risk Committee on behalf of the JCC,

-The host body Executive Director of Finance and LCFS, and
+The Host Body Executive Director of Finance and LCFS, and

 An Auditor General for Wales’ representative.

-The Director of Finance shall be authorised to take any necessary steps to safeguard the JCC’s and the host LHBs interests in bankruptcies and company liquidations.
+The Director of Finance and Value shall be authorised to take any necessary steps to safeguard the JCC’s and the Host Body’s interests in bankruptcies and company liquidations.

-The Director of Finance shall ensure all financial aspects of losses and special payments cases are properly registered and maintained on the centralised Losses and Special Payments Register and that ‘case write-off’ action is recorded on the system (i.e. case closure date, case status, etc.).
-The Director of Finance must consult with and notify the Executive Director of Finance of the Host body on all losses and special payments.
+The Director of Finance and Value shall ensure all financial aspects of losses and special payments cases are properly registered and maintained on the centralised Losses and Special Payments Register and that ‘case write-off’ action is recorded on the system (i.e. case closure date, case status, etc.).
+The Director of Finance and Value must consult with and notify the Executive Director of Finance of the Host Body on all losses and special payments.

 The Host Body’s Audit and Risk Committee shall approve the writing-off of losses or the making of special payments within delegated limits determined by the Welsh Ministers and as set out by Welsh Government in its Losses and Special Payments guidance as detailed in in Annex 3 of the JCC SOs.

-For any loss or special payments, the Director of Finance should consider whether any insurance claim could be made from the Welsh Risk Pool or from other commercial insurance arrangements.
+For any loss or special payments, the Director of Finance and Value should consider whether any insurance claim could be made from the Welsh Risk Pool or from other commercial insurance arrangements.